desmondmonster/happenings/README.md

 payload and a hash of additional info.
 This arrangement is geared towards a message broker like RabbitMQ, but you can certainly write your own wrapper for another messaging bus like Redis.

-Publishing happens automatically when `#success!` or `#failure!` is called.
+Publishing happens automatically when `#run!` is called, regardless of the strategy outcome.
 The following methods are important:

 `payload`: The main package of the event.  defaults to `{}`, but should be overridden in your event to include useful info such as the user id, changed attributes, etc.